okeyoallan/Joyce-et-al/Logistics.md

 From met station to mackinders camp this will take 5-6hrs 10km 1200m ascent

 ###### DAY 3
-Mackinders camp to Lenana peak  and descent to the camp
+Mackinders camp to Lenana peak  and descent to the camp   8-11hrs 11km 785m ascent

 ###### DAY 4
 Descent to met station to the narumoru gate and then back to Nairobi